ricardodpcosta/CFDLab/Conjugate_Heat_Transfer/CHT_01/README.md

-# [CHT_01] Circular interface with continuity interface conditions
+# [CHT_01] Circular interface with the continuity condition

 ## 1. Summary

-This benchmark represents a **steady-state conjugate heat transfer** problem in a concentric circular domain divided into two regions with different thermal conductivities.
+This benchmark represents a **steady-state two-dimensional conjugate heat transfer** problem in a concentric circular domain divided into two regions with different thermal conductivities.
 The case is based on a **manufactured analytical solution** in polar coordinates, enabling:
 - **Code verification** of conduction and convection numerical schemes.
 - **Numerical assessment** of interface treatments (solution continuity and flux conservation).
 - **Testing** of cylindrical structured and unstructured meshes generation.